stateful/docs.runme.dev/docs/configuration/lifecycle-identity.md

 title: Lifecycle Identity in Runme
 ---

 Runme introduces a powerful new feature known as Lifecycle Identity.
-This feature assigns unique identifiers and versions to a cell, your entire markdown file, or both.
+This feature assigns unique identifiers and versions to a cell, your markdown file, or both.
 You can track changes, versions and the history of your documents.

 Stay organized and in control of your files within Runme! 🚀

-> The default setting assigns a unique identifier to the entire markdown file.
+> The default setting assigns a unique identifier to the cells and the markdown file.

 ### Configuration